jasonwhite/button/README.md

 [GraphViz]: http://www.graphviz.org/

-*Note*: If the above file was named `bb.json`, there is no need to specify its path on the command line.
+*Note*: If the build description above was named `bb.json`, there is no need to specify its path on the command line.
 Otherwise, the path to the file can be specified with the `-f` option.

 ### Running the Build